Templum-Deam-Luna/luna-civitatem/ordinances.md

 * [ ] Require a grid (or very near grid) street layout.
 * [ ] Prohibit cul-de-sacs (at least for pedestrians).
 * [ ] Require multiple connections in and out.
-* [ ] Require bridge over creeks no further apart than one every half-mile.
+* [ ] Require bridges over creeks no more than a half-mile apart.
 * [ ] Require straight through roads in large lots (not that zig-zag nonsense that fails at discouraging traffic).
 * [ ] Require residential neighborhoods include park land with a playground.